weneedtotalknewspaper/graceful-squid-05a62/src/pages/blog/202102-amanda-gormon.md

 title: Poetry As A Force To Move Forward
 subtitle: >-
-  National Youth Poet Laureate Amanda Gorman’s spoken word poem at Joe Biden’s inauguration was the next step in her journey of lyrical activism
+  National Youth Poet Laureate Amanda Gorman’s spoken word poem at Joe Biden’s inauguration was the next step in her journey of lyrical activismPhoto by Patrick Semansky.
 date: '2021-02-26'
 categories:
   - src/data/categories/spotlight.yaml